 Designing and implementing a plan for the conservation, planning and expansion of urban forests of the CDMX.

 Mexico City must guarantee the conservation of the current canopy, but a long-term, cost-effective plan to increase the canopy cover from 9% to 23% is also necessary.
 The best way to accomplish this is by planting the right species in the right place.
 In this way, we allow the tree to grow to its greatest potential, giving us its maximum potential for environmental services at a minimum maintenance cost.
 At the same time, we will diversify the urban ecosystem and create a resilient and sustainable ecosystem.

-I imagine Mexico City not only as a vibrant and dynamic metropolis, but as the first city in Latin America to use green infrastructure at the large scale.
+I imagine Mexico City not only as a vibrant and dynamic metropolis but as the first city in Latin America to use green infrastructure at a large scale.
 I imagine that the city is not a threat to the health and wellbeing of citizens.

 My project began two years ago with the collaboration of experts from the University of Toronto, and with the participation of students of the National Autonomous University of Mexico.

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET